Table of Contents

 Another part of building your business credit is managing your debt well.
 Many lenders may view large loan balances as a sign of cash flow issues, so it may be wise to try to keep your credit utilization ratio as low as possible.

-Ways to lower your business’s credit utilization ratio may include paying down balances or asking for higher credit limits from existing creditors — but not drawing on the funds.
-Just having that extra available credit can lower your credit utilization and may show that your business effectively manages cash flow and debt.
+Ways to lower your business’s credit utilization ratio can include paying down balances or asking for higher credit limits from existing creditors — but not drawing on the funds.
+Just having that extra available credit can lower your credit utilization and may suggest that your business effectively manages cash flow and debt.
 Note that some bureaus’ formulas do not weigh credit utilization heavily.

 The Takeaway

 Understanding your business credit score is a process that provides you with a wealth of information.
 The more you know about your company’s credit history, the more prepared you’ll likely be to apply for financing when you need it.
-Plus, you can actively work to build your business credit score, knowing which areas are important.
+Plus, you can actively work to build your business credit score once you know which areas are important.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.